dlokas159/Lokas-Daniel-Portfolio/networking-assignments/command-line-interface.md

 5. Move "notes.txt" into Music folder (mv notes.txt Music/).
 6. Verify structure with ls and tree.
 7. Record the full path of Music folder (pwd).

+**Objectives for Activities:**
+- Map the Maze (Part 1): Learn file system structures and how to represent them as diagrams.
+- Map the Maze (Part 2): Practice core commands for navigating and creating files in Ubuntu.
+- House Sitting Adventure: Test CLI knowledge in a simulated scenario with challenges, hidden files, and troubleshooting.

 **Reflection on Planning:**
 Creating both a diagram and pseudocode provided a clear roadmap before using actual commands.
 Planning ensured that I understood the logic of how folders and files connect, making later execution more accurate and efficient